Spcman/stable-diffusion-m1/_pages/gallery.md

 ![Emma Future]({{ site.url }}{{ site.baseurl }}/images/gallery/emma-future.png)

+## It didn't happen PART II, all AI generated images.

-These images were produced by text prompts and then combined using 'AI outpainting'.
+The following images were produced by text prompts and then combined using 'AI outpainting'.
 No photoshop.

 First sighting of Emma and Nigel